AshkIza/cloudNativeApp/README.md

 # Cloud Native Application
 **This application is implemented using SpringBoot, Angular, MySQL/MongoDB, Docker/Docker-compose, and Kubernetes/minikube**

+We are building a Learning Management System (LMS) based on micro-services Architecute.
+Each major component of the system is designed, built and deployed sepearately within its own Container / Pod.
+This helps to scale the application at ease and also make use of differerent technologies for building the app.

 **This application is composed of the following modules:**